mnot/I-D/httpbis-retry/draft.md

 The request(s) in this first packet might be _replayed_, either because the first packet is lost and retransmitted by the transport protocol in use, or because an attacker observes the packet and sends a duplicate at some point in the future.

-At first glance, it seems as if the idempotency semantics of HTTP request methods could be used to determine what requests are suitable for inclusion in the first packet of various 0RT mechanisms being discussed.
+At first glance, it seems as if the idempotency semantics of HTTP request methods could be used to determine what requests are suitable for inclusion in the first packet of various 0RT mechanisms being discussed (as suggested by TCP Fast Open).

 Upon reflection, though, the observations above lead us to believe that since any request might be retried, applications will need to have a means of detecting duplicate requests, thereby preventing side effects from replays as well as retries.
 Thus, any HTTP request can be included in the first packet of a 0RT, despite the risk of replay.

 Two types of attack specific to replayed HTTP requests need to be taken into account, however:

 1. A replay is a potential Denial of Service vector.
-An attacker that can replay a request many times and cause the server to process each request can bring a server that needs to do any substantial processing down.
+An attacker that can replay a request many times can probe for weaknesses in retry protections, and can bring a server that needs to do any substantial processing down.

 2. An attacker might use a replayed request to leak information about the response over time.
 If they can observe the encrypted payload on the wire, they can infer the size of the response (e.g., it might get bigger if the user's bank account has more in it).